nikHowlett/Attend-O/README.md

 * Added flexiblity to Tsquare label parsing through additional character lookup

 ###Know Bugs and Defects
-* Calendar view on web client removes attendance records from view when first loaded and switching months
-* Statistics view is not reactive to changing browser sizes
+* Difficulty parsing classes with irregular titles, was fixed in previous release but was over-written in github merge conflict
+* First check on correct class returns not attended, but second works
+* Classes view needs refresh to load classes as of now
 * Location Data is not available from RNOC yet, so mock data is being utilized
 * Need for token-based authentication system to validate requests and the information they query
-* Need for CAS login and authentication for web-client

 ##Install Guide
 ###Prerequisites
-* Node Package Manager (NPM)
-* NodeJS
+* Xcode 7.3
+* Swift command line tools
+* CocoaPods or similar package depency installer
-* Database Configuration File (please email: mitchell.a.webster@gmail.com)
+* Nik Howlett Development Team Profile Key (please email: nikhowlett@gmail.com)

-###Dependent Libraries (See package.json)
+###Dependent Libraries (See Podfile)
+* Pods:
+* MJCalendar
-* Node Standard Libraries:
+* HexColors
-* Async
+* Ji
-* Body-Parser
+* NSDate-Escort
-* Mongodb
+* Alamofire
-* Request
+* SwiftHTTP
-* Time
+* Kanna
-* Promise
+* SwiftyJSON

 ###Download, Setup, and Run Instructions
 * Developers
  * Clone this repository
- * Open a command window and navigate to the main folder (containing server.js), then run "npm install"
+ * Open a command window and navigate to the main folder (containing Podfile), then run "pod install"
- * Now run "node server", and the server will exist on localhost:8080
+ * Now open "attendo1.xcworkspace", set the scheme (top-left, to the right of Stop/Play buttons) to attendo1, and deploy to either simulator or iOS device.
 * Users
- * This project currently runs on a private IP while it is currently still in development (please email: mitchell.a.webster@gmail.com for more information)
+ * In the future, download from approrpraite App Store

 ###Troubleshooting
 * Installation Issues
- * Ensure that both npm and nodeJS are properly installed on your machine
+ * Ensure that pods are correctly installed, and that you have replaced missing files (will need a few networking files from me for security reasons, nikhowlett@gmail.com)
  * Try running "npm install" with administrative priveledges
 * Running "node server" yields a MongoDB exception and none of the requests are working properly...
  * This is most likely because you do not have a copy of the database configuration file, please send an email to the address stated above.